taddison/tjaddison.com/_posts/2017-08-29-Building-an-OMS-metric-alert-to-Slack-bridge-with-Azure-functions.md

 The example alert processor class below contains a few overrides:

-- For the database servers we want to warn when CPU exceeds 30%, and critically alert when CPU exceeds 50%
+- For the database servers, we want to warn when CPU exceeds 30%, and critically alert when CPU exceeds 50%
-- For the app servers we want to warn when CPU exceeds 60%, and critically alert when CPU exceeds 85%
+- For the app servers, we want to warn when CPU exceeds 60%, and critically alert when CPU exceeds 85%
 - We want to send all database server alerts to the #database channel in addition to whatever the default channel is
 - We want to send all alerts based on SQL Batch Requests/second to the #database channel too

 Note that the Computer should match exactly the name of the computer in OMS (case sensitive).
-The name of the performance counter is *not* the name of the performance counter in OMS, but is the value you've given to the *MetricName* property in the alert configuration.
+The name of the performance counter is *not* the name of the performance counter in OMS, it is the value you've given to the *MetricName* property in the alert configuration.
 Take care to ensure you do not give duplicate metric names to different alerts.

 ```csharp
 public static class AlertProcessor